yaswanth1947/rough_surface_contact/README.md

 The file "dcfft_g.m" solves the elastic contact problem for a given rough surface and outputs the contact evolution data.
 The dataset "data_emwes2048tm.mat" file corresponds to the influence coefficient data, which is necessary to run "dcfft_g.m" file.

 The files "kappap_g.m" and "slope_g.m" plots $\kappa$, $\kappa^{\prime}$, and $\kappa^{\prime\prime}$ as a function of contact area evolution.

+The file "Supplementary_Material.pdf" contains the contact area results corresponding to both the Cauchy and Dagum random surfaces without contact area correction near the perimeter of the contact zones.

 References:
 Davies TM, Bryant D. On circulant embedding for Gaussian random fields in R. Journal of Statistical Software.
 2013 Nov 13;55:1-21. https://doi.org/10.18637/jss.v055.i09